Tupsi/CivicHelper/README.md

 yourself.
 I used Android Studio and the files you need should all be in this github.

+## How To Use It

+### Home

+The home screen acts as a dashboard, where you can select your number of cities, change the year the game is (long press the date) and have a quick overview of effects and abilities you got through buying advances.
+Long press on the A.S.T. head lets you choose between the basic and expert game version.
+Beneath you have colour indicators showing you, if you meet the criteria for the eras you move through during the game.

+### Buying

+With the other icons in the action bar, you can navigate to the buying screen to buy more advances.
+The app already subtracts the best bonus for every card, so what you see in the buying screen is not the original price, but always your best price.
+If you ever get an advance down to zero due to your accumulated bonuses, it will be auto select next time you enter the screen.
+Pressing the button to the right cycles through different ways to sort the list.
+Long press it to get a list of options.
+The app supports Library, Anatomy, Monument and Written Record, for extra credits on select or choosing your extra advance.

+### Inventory

+Shows you every advance you already bought with a full text search if you are looking for something specific.

+### Library

+Basically like your Inventory screen, but always shows all advances available in the game.

+### Tips

+Some info about the civilization you play and what advances you might have to buy in order to make it work.

+### New Game

+Starts a new game by resetting everything back to zero and lets you select your civilization.

+### Settings

+The "What do you want" section lets you choose different play style.
+It will show little hearts for you on the screens with a list of advances (buying, inventory and library) depending on what you select here.
+"Custom" lets you select your own advances.

 ## Screenshots

 <img src="./img/Dashboard.jpg" alt="Dashboard" width="200"/><img src="./img/Buying.jpg" alt="Buying" width="200"/>